 There is a lot of mixed information when it comes to the safety of wheel spacers.
 But at the end of the day, it really depends on the quality of the spacer and if it is installed correctly.
-Below we have listed exactly what they do, the different types that are used, as well as a detailed wheel spacer fitment guide for both lug and hub centric options.
+Below we have listed exactly what they do, the different types that are used, as well as a detailed fitment guide for both lug and hub centric options.

-Bolt on wheel spacers are usually typical with enthusiasts wanting to widen the stance of their vehicle or to fix backspacing issues.
+Bolt-on wheel spacers are usually typical with enthusiasts wanting to widen the stance of their vehicle or to fix backspacing issues.
 Also, with bolt-on spacers, the original factory studs are used but the lug nuts are provided with the kit.

-Slip on wheel spacers slide over the existing studs will be hub-centric.
+Slip-on wheel spacers slide over the existing studs will be hub-centric.
 This means they will pilot the center of the hub and will have a lip to pilot the wheels.
 Longer wheel studs may be required with these spacers.

 You must ensure that at least 6 threads are fully engaged in the lug nut after the installation of these spacers.
 Check out more of our slip-on options for Mustangs to get the exact fitment and spacing that you need!